Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/generiek/ontwerpstandaard/toolchain4/branchtag.report.md

-Error: the branchtag zonder-status is a branch.
+Error: the branchtag zonder-status-2 is a branch.
 It should be a real commit or tag